 “How did you find my restaurant?”

-Chef Stefano Colucci, who just emerged through kitchen door dressed in street clothes, repeating the same humble greeting that we received back during our pizza experience in Naples.
+Chef Stefano Colucci, who had just emerged from kitchen door dressed in street clothes, repeated the same humble greeting that we received during our first pizza experience in Naples.
 We explained that our selection was purely by chance.
 Literally: the restaurant looked good, so we went in.
 He was fascinated by our serendipitous arrival and proceeded to shower us with a stream of well-crafted yet traditional Puglian dishes.

 The osteria’s menu offers a selection that embraces local ingredients that are abundantly available in Puglia.
 We began the meal with a melange of antipasti and enjoyed treats like squash blossoms, shrimp, fava bean dip and a red snapper carpaccio.
 Although the fava bean dip is a Puglian staple, our favorite starter was a plate of local meats and cheeses including bresaola, tender cured pancetta and vaccherino – a local, intensely funky cow’s milk cheese.
 All this was served aside rich, soft, creamy buratta.

 Other standouts included a pasta dish made with handmade orecchiette pasta and a flavorful tomato sugo.
 Another was the house special marretto, a lamb roll made with organ meat and served with roasted potatoes and bay leaves.

 We ended the meal with after-dinner liqueurs and cookies, which provided a sweet but not too sweet conclusion to the satisfying meal.

 During the meal, we enjoyed a bottle of wine made from indigenous susumaniello grapes.
 Rich and peppery, the medium-bodied wine is one that we want to drink again, but, alas, it is not easy to find outside of Puglia.

 Osteria del Coco Pazzo is located at Arco Mastrovito 18-19 74015 Martina Franca (TA), Italy.